godep-migrator/qotd-server/README.md

 This server is not yet RFC 865 compliant.
 But I'm working on it.

+## Next Steps / Project Goals

+- [ ] Accept file as CLI argument
+- [ ] Accept port as CLI argument
+- [ ] Server should run in 865 compliant or non-compliant mode (512
+character truncation)
+- [ ] Server should listen on UDP
+- [ ] Server should be well tested
+- [ ] Installable through homebrew

 ## Author

 This was written by [Nick Rowe](http://dcxn.com) in the summer of